4 Tips for Paying Off Your Holiday Debt

 If you go this route, make sure that you pay off the entire balance transfer before the introductory rate expires and you don’t use the card for any additional purchases.

-4 Ways to Avoid Debt Next Holiday Season
+How to Avoid Holiday Debt Next Year, Too

 Holiday debt may seem like a part of life, but this doesn’t have to be the case.
 With a little research and advance planning, you can be prepared financially when the holidays come around again.
 Here are four action steps to take to avoid financial mistakes next holiday season.

 We made a list of everyone we buy presents for and the amount we spend on them.
 The list includes kids, parents, siblings, cousins, teachers, and anyone else who might warrant a gift.
-We divide that by 11 and set aside that amount every month to make sure we have enough to cover all of our holiday spending by the time we need it.
+We divide that by 11 and set aside that amount every month in a sinking fund to make sure we have enough to cover all of our holiday spending by the time we need it.

 To create your holiday budget, look back at who you bought presents for this past year and how much you spent.
 Ask yourself how much you might need to increase your budget or decrease the number of gifts you buy.
 Do all of those people even need gifts?
 Use all of this information to create a realistic budget.
 Set spending limits for each person on your list.
 Don’t forget to factor in other expenses around the holidays, too.